 Sickle cell patients can also experience chronic pain, the cause of which is not entirely understood.
 It is thought that recurrent painful episodes and inflammation can lead to chronic pain.

 What are opioids?

-Opioids for pain in sickle cell anemia
+Opioids for pain in sickle cell disease

-Acute moderate pain is usually managed with a weak opioid such as codeine or oxycodone in combination with a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen, ketorolac, and diclofenac that are commonly used in sickle cell anemia patients.
+Acute moderate pain is usually managed with a weak opioid such as codeine or oxycodone in combination with a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen, ketorolac, and diclofenac that are commonly used in sickle cell disease patients.

 Opioids are also used for the management of long-term chronic pain.
 However, frequent use of opioids may require the escalation of doses, and there is some evidence that opioids can, paradoxically, increase patients’ sensitivity to pain.